jduell12/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    Allows you to add nested routes in an applications so that you can change a particular parameter in the URL without having to change the whole URL.
+This way you can render a particular component with the correct details using the URL parameter while using the same route.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+    Form validation is a way to validate the data input before submitting the data.
+So for example if you have a data input that requires an email it won't allow the form to submit unless it has a certain structure (something@something.com).
+This allows us to control what gets sent when we submit the form and prevent bad data from being submitted.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+    A way to test an application from the user's perspective from one end of the application to the other.
+This makes sure that everything is rendering correctly and the user is able to perform tasks on the application in a logical manner.

 ## Instructions